 Source: Federal Reserve Bank of Chicago

-Respondents' respective average answers to a question can be interpreted as representing their historical trends or long-run averages.
-Thus, zero index values indicate that, on balance, activity, hiring, capital spending, or cost pressures are growing at their trend rates or that outlooks are neutral.
-Positive index values indicate above-average growth (or optimistic outlooks) on balance, and negative values indicate below average growth (or pessimistic outlooks) on balance.
+Respondents' respective average answers to a question can be interpreted as representing their historical trends, or long-run averages.
+Thus, zero index values indicate that, on balance, activity, hiring, capital spending, and cost pressures are growing at their trend rates or that outlooks are neutral.
+Positive index values indicate above-average growth (or optimistic outlooks) on balance, and negative values indicate below-average growth (or pessimistic outlooks) on balance.

 Federal Reserve Bank of Chicago, Chicago Fed Survey of Business Conditions: Activity Index [CFSBCACTIVITY], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCACTIVITY, October 21, 2020.